Looking for the best adjustable dumbbells? You’re in the right place!

-- Best Overall Adjustable Dumbbell – PowerBlock Elite Series
+- Best Overall Adjustable Dumbbells – PowerBlock Elite Series

-- Best Quick Change Adjustable Dumbbell – NÜOBELL Adjustable Dumbbell Set
+- Best Quick Change Adjustable Dumbbells – NÜOBELL Adjustable Dumbbell Set

 - Best Loadable Dumbbell – The Dumbler Gungnir

-- Best Budget Adjustable Dumbbell – Bowflex Select Tech 552 Dumbbells
+- Best Budget Adjustable Dumbbells – Bowflex Select Tech 552 Dumbbells

-- Best Adjustable Dumbbell For Heavy Lifters – Ironmaster Quick-Lock Set
+- Best Adjustable Dumbbells For Heavy Lifters – Ironmaster Quick-Lock Set

-- Best Spinlock Adjustable Dumbbell – Pepin Adjustable Dumbbells
+- Best Spinlock Adjustable Dumbbells – Pepin Adjustable Dumbbells

 PowerBlock Elite Series Adjustable Dumbbell